nrubin29/codelm/README.md

 - `backend`: The server backend.
 Uses Express and Mongoose.
 Requires a MongoDB database.
 - `coderunner`: Runs inside of a Docker container spawned by the backend.
 Receives a user's code submission, runs it, and reports the results.
-- `common`: Interface definitions and utilities used by multiple components.
+- `common`: Type definitions and utilities used by multiple components.
 - `frontend`: The frontend.
 Contains the competitor dashboard and the admin dashboard.
 Uses Angular.
 - `test`: An automated stress test suite.
-WIP.

 ## Previous versions of the CodeLM platform: